py-pdf/pypdf/docs/user/cropping-and-transforming.md

 ## Scaling

-pypdf offers two ways to scale: The page itself and the contents on a page.
+PyPDF2 offers two ways to scale: The page itself and the contents on a page.
 Typically, you want to combine both.

 ![](scaling.png)